 While a law student, Mr. Modafferi served as a legal intern for the Criminal Division of the United States Attorney, Boston, Massachusetts.
 Mr. Modafferi assisted with political corruption and organized crime prosecutions.
 His supervisor was Robert Mueller, the former Director of the Federal Bureau of Investigation.

 After graduation from law school, Mr. Modafferi was hired as a Deputy District Attorney, for the City and County of Honolulu, Hawaii.
 Mr. Modafferi prosecuted dozens of high profile murder, organized crime, and narcotics cases during his eleven year tenure as a prosecutor.
 Mr. Modafferi became the Chief of the Narcotics Division and a founding member of the Trial Review Board.
 The Trial Review Board received and assessed trial strategy for every significant case prosecuted by the Department of the Prosecuting Attorney for the City and County of Honolulu.
 Mr. Modafferi assisted in the successful prosecution of the murder of Honolulu police officer Troy Barboza.
-As a prosecutor, Mr. Modafferi’s supervisor was the Honorable Peter Carlisle, the current Mayor of Honolulu.
+As a prosecutor, Mr. Modafferi’s supervisor was the Honorable Peter Carlisle, the former Mayor of Honolulu.

 Mr. Modafferi taught trial strategy, witness preparation, and search and seizure law to police, prosecutors, and defense attorneys.
 Mr. Modafferi also taught criminal law, constitutional law, and public policy courses at the Hawaii Pacific University and Chaminade University.
 In 1994, Mr. Modafferi founded his own law firm.
 One of his first cases as a criminal defense attorney involved the defense of the first Japanese citizen extradited to the United States for the crime of murder.
 The case of Raita Fukusaku received international attention.
 Mr. Modafferi also defended Robbie Sylva in what police described as Hawaii’s biggest methamphetamine prosecution.